rahil627/PowerBracelet/Readme.md

     }

-Make the update function **powerbracelet.Input.update** is called in your update loop.
+Make sure the update function **powerbracelet.Input.update** is called in your update loop.
 It takes a delta time to process touch input durations.

 #